josefhammer/linux-vm-c-programming/README.md

 __Attention__

-The provided Makefile must be renamed exactly as mentioned above (no extension!), otherwise the generic Makefile for regular C programs will be used!
+The provided Makefile must be renamed exactly as mentioned above (no extension!); otherwise, the generic Makefile for regular C programs will be used!

 __Limitations__